91097luke/phileo-bench/README.md

   --data_path_224_30m                                       Path to 30m resolution 224x224 patches
   --data_parallel                                           If set True pytorch model will be wrapped in nn.data_parallel a trained on multiple gpus
 ```
+### Main files

+The main file in this GitHub repository is "training_script.py". - The Jupyter Notebook is "demo.ipynb".

+### Project webpage

+The main project webpage is [PhilEO-Bench](http://phileo-bench.github.io/).

 ## Model Weights <a name="model_weights"></a>
 :bell:   **ALL models are available for non-commercial research purposes only.**